geo-marcolang/FishmigrationTool/README.md

 # FishmigrationTool
 The tool shows the thalweg as well as other parameters of fishability based on hydraulic modelling and with principles of network theory.

+GUI interface

 see the tutorial (german) for more info.